Part of THROUGH OOZE and SLIME

 Solo Exhibition at Galerija Na Katu, Zagreb, HR

-Maaijke Middelbeek, Through ooze and slime, On the Road Again, Reactive Fungi Wearable, Maaijke Middelbeek, Fungi art, Becoming with, SF, Symbiocene
+Maaijke Middelbeek, Through ooze and slime, Symbiocene, Reactive Fungi Wearable, Fungi art, Becoming with, SF, Postanthropocene

 Installation with: